All About Kaposi's Sarcoma

 Survivors of Kaposi’s sarcoma require lifelong monitoring and survivorship care because in some cases the treatment has not completely removed and destroyed the cancer.
 Your provider will watch you closely after treatment and during your visits your provider will determine how to monitor the disease and how, if necessary, to continue treatment.
 The treatment(s) you have already received can cause long-term side effects and you should report any new or recurrent symptoms to your care team immediately.

-Fear of recurrence, financial impact of cancer treatment, employment issues and coping strategies are common emotional and practical issues experienced by Kaposi’s sarcoma survivors.
+Fear of recurrence, financial impact of cancer treatment, employment issues, changes in appearance, and coping strategies are common emotional and practical issues experienced by Kaposi’s sarcoma survivors.
 Your healthcare team can identify resources for support and management of these practical and emotional challenges faced during and after cancer.